revolunet/sublimetext-markdown-preview/tests/test.md

         - `sane_lists` will alter the results of the second test in [Mixed Lists](#mixed-lists).
 When turned off, this test will have all list items mixed and aligned proper.
 With `sane_lists` on, some will not be recognized, and some items may be aligned in different lists.
         - having `guess_lang=False` allows the testing of the selective highlighting.
 When omitted or set `true`, it can be expected that all of the blocks will be highlighted to some extent.
         - Most tests are spot checked at this point or a link can be clicked to verify it is working.
-        - base64, absolute paths, and external resources require this to be in an unzipped sublime package environment.
+        - base64, absolute paths, and external resources require this to be in an unzipped sublime package environment when converting.

 # Cheat Sheet and Test